Recently Viewed Topics

 Note: This section describes the new Tenable.io interface.
 For information about the classic interface, see Assets in the Classic Interface.

-The Assets plane provides insight into your organization's assets and their vulnerabilities.
+The Assets page provides insight into your organization's assets and their vulnerabilities.

 You can do the following from the Assets

 - View Asset Details